thosgood/this-weeks-finds/markdown/101-151/week131.md

 the strong force with the electroweak force, and it explained why quark charges come in multiples of 1/3.
 It also made some new predictions, most notably that protons decay with a halflife of something like 10^29^ or 10^30^ years.
-Of course, it\'s slightly inelegant that one needs *two* irreducible representations of SU(5) to account for all the particles of each generation.
+Of course, it's slightly inelegant that one needs *two* irreducible representations of SU(5) to account for all the particles of each generation.
 Luckily SU(5) fits inside SO(10) in a nice way, and Georgi used this to concoct a slightly bigger theory where all 15 particles of each generation, AND ONE MORE, fit into a single irreducible representation of SO(10).
-I described the mathematics of all this in \"[week119](week119.html)\", so I won\'t do so again here.
+I described the mathematics of all this in "[week119](week119.html)", so I won't do so again here.

-What\'s the extra particle?
+What's the extra particle?
 Well, when you look at the math, one obvious possibility is a right-handed neutrino.
 As I explained last week, the existence of a right-handed neutrino would make it easier for neutrinos to have mass.
-And this in turn would allow \"oscillations\" between neutrinos of different generations - possibly explaining the mysterious shortage of electron neutrinos that we see coming from the sun.
+And this in turn would allow "oscillations" between neutrinos of different generations - possibly explaining the mysterious shortage of electron neutrinos that we see coming from the sun.

-This \"solar neutrino deficit\" had already been seen by 1975, so everyone got very excited about grand unified theories.
+This "solar neutrino deficit" had already been seen by 1975, so everyone got very excited about grand unified theories.
 The order of the day was: look for neutrino oscillations and proton decay!

 A nice illustration of the mood of the time can be found in a talk Glashow gave in 1980:

-1\) Sheldon Lee Glashow, The new frontier, in First Workshop on Grand Unification, eds.
+1) Sheldon Lee Glashow, The new frontier, in First Workshop on Grand Unification, eds.
 Paul H. Frampton, Sheldon L. Glashow and Asim Yildiz, Math Sci Press, Brookline Massachusetts, 1980, pp. 3-8.

-I\'d like to quote some of his remarks because it\'s interesting to reflect on what has happened in the intervening two decades:
+I'd like to quote some of his remarks because it's interesting to reflect on what has happened in the intervening two decades:

 > Pions, muons, positrons, neutrons and strange particles were found